 - Torrey Pines State Reserve - Enjoy several beautiful hiking trails and get inspired by the breathtaking ocean views.

-Once you've made your trail choice, don't forget to find a hiking buddy or two; pack ample water and food for each person on your hike; and wear appropriate clothing and footwear, sunglasses and a hat.
+Once you've made your trail choice, don't forget to pack ample water and food, and wear appropriate clothing and footwear, sunglasses and a hat.

 Depending on the location, distance and difficulty of the trail, you might also consider carrying a flashlight, map, first-aid kit, multipurpose tool or knife, and an emergency whistle.
 Charge your cell phone before you go and tell someone where you are heading and when they should expect you back.